darrylwest/websocket-spellcheck-service/README.md

 ## Introduction

 The Websocket Spellcheck Service provides a remote real-time service to check word spelling from browser or other text input applications.
+The spell checker is based on [node-spellchecker](https://github.com/atom/node-spellchecker) and uses the hunspell project.

 ## Installation